htmujahid/htmujahid/README.md

 ### I am Talha Mujahid
 - Passionate MERN stack developer with experience on multiple platforms
 - Currently learning Flutter to expand skills in mobile app development.
+- Tech blogger with expertise in creating engaging and informative content.
 - Focus on using technology to solve complex problems
 - Strong advocate for clean code and efficient system design
 - Seeks out new challenges to grow as an engineer